hikogui/hikogui/docs/how_to/how_to_draw.md

 During `set_constraints()`  we try to construct a `hi::paged_image`.
 In the `set_constraints()` function this may fail when the window is still being created;
-therefor we keep reconstraining until it succeeds.
+therefor, we keep reconstraining until it succeeds.

 This version of the `hi::paged_image{}` constructor also directly uploads the image to the GPU.
 It is also possible to make a `hi::paged_image` with just a width and a height and then upload the image at a later time.

 ```cpp
 hi::widget_constraints const &set_constraints() noexcept override